 The fastest route is by motorway (toll) via Belgium/Luxembourg - France.

-Summer holidays for Spaniards are from late June to mid-September.
-In 2023, Black Saturday in Europe will be on August 5.
-The weekends before and after are also very busy.
-Extra traffic is to be expected around the Festival of Sant Joan (in and around Barcelona) on 22/23 June, and around Assumption Day, 15 August.
+The summer holidays for Spaniards are from late June to mid-September.
+In 2024, Black Saturday in Europe is on 20 and 27 July and 3 and 10 August.
+Extra traffic is to be expected around the Festival of Sant Joan (in and around Barcelona) on 24 June and around Assumption Day, 15 August.